 Argentina signs deal with Tenaris to move gas from Vaca Muerta

-BUENOS AIRES, June 16 (Reuters) - Argentine state company Energia Argentina signed a contract Thursday with pipeline producer Tenaris TENR.MI, a critical step toward the completion of a pipeline to transfer gas from Argentina's giant Vaca Muerta shale formation.
+BUENOS AIRES, June 16 (Reuters) - Argentine state company Energia Argentina signed a contract Thursday with pipeline producer Tenaris TENR.MI, a critical step toward completing a pipeline to transfer natural gas from Argentina's giant Vaca Muerta shale formation.

-The government says the pipeline will allow Argentina to forgo costly imports of liquefied natural gas and reverse a large energy deficit that has kept the country from emerging from a prolonged economic crisis.
+The government says the pipeline will allow Argentina to forgo costly imports of liquefied natural gas and reverse a large energy deficit that has limited the country's economic recovery.

-The gas pipeline, which in the first stage of construction will have a length of 563 km (350 miles), will increase by 25% the capacity of gas currently transferred from the Vaca Muerta megafield in the Patagonian province of Neuquen.
+The 563km (350 miles) gas pipeline, which is in the first stage of construction, will provide a 25% boost in the volume of gas transferred from the Vaca Muerta megafield in the Patagonian province of Neuquen.

+The contract signed Thursday consists of the purchase of 582 km (362 miles) of 36-inch diameter pipelines and 74 km (46 miles) of 30-inch pipelines.

 The first stage of construction will take 18 months and require a public investment of more than $1.5 billion, the energy ministry said.